SilvioWeging/kASA/README.md

 ```
 <path to kASA>/kASA trie -d <path and name of the index file> -t <temporary directory>
 ```
-If you've lost any of the other `.txt` files associated with your index: Bad luck!
-These contain the size of the data structure and cannot be restored, so you really need to re-create the corresponding file.
+If you've lost the `_info.txt` file associated with your index: Get the size in bytes, divide by 12 (not shrunken) or 6 (shrunken via method 2) and create a `<index name>_info.txt` file with the result as first line in it.
+For the shrunken index, add a 3 as second line in the file (which indicates, that it has been shrunken).

-3. You can measure the redundancy of your index via:
+3. You can measure the redundancy of your (non-halved) index via:
 ```
 <path to kASA>/kASA redundancy -c <content file> -d <path and name of the index file> -t <temporary directory>
 ```